kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. A laceration <3cm in parenchymal depth
 	E. A subcapsular haematoma involving 10–50% surface area

-#### Answer: C. A non-bleeding laceration of the liver seen on CT with associated splenic trauma - ?
+#### Answer: C. A non-bleeding laceration of the liver seen on CT with associated splenic trauma - TRUE

+Non-surgical management of stable patients with hepatic injuries diagnosed on CT is now practised in many centres.
+CT criteria for non-operative management include the following:

+1. Simple hepatic parenchymal laceration or intrahepatic haematomas
+2. No evidence of active bleeding
+3. Intraperitoneal blood loss < 250 mL
+4. An absence of other intraperitoneal injuries requiring operation.

+Associated splenic trauma is an indication for surgical intervention.

 ### Q3.38
 After blunt abdominal trauma diagnostic peritoneal lavage (DPL) is indicated: